mkbabb/parse-that/docs/tranches/B/B.md

 3. The named non-CSS consumer is `typescript/src/parse/parsers/json.ts`; it must consume the same admitted runtime primitives, not a CSS-specialized route or benchmark-only adapter.
-4. BBNF is receipt-only after Value W3 freeze.
+4. BBNF is receipt-only after `V.L6.css-path-abi-freeze`.
 It creates no CSS parser, registry or release prerequisite.
 5. Keyframes consumes CSS, transform, path and canonical inverse behavior through Value.
 Parse-that exports no Keyframes or domain type.
 6. No tokenizer, token array, token-event tape, scanner facade, separate